- Programs and Degrees

 A lot happens between the day a child is born and his or her first few years of elementary school.
 A lot of development.
 A lot of learning.

-Students obtain teacher certification in Early Childhood Education by completing the Elementary Education major (52 hours) and the Early Childhood endorsement course sequence (12 hours), including an extra practicum.
-Students must also pass the ECE content exam and student teach in first grade.
+Students obtain teacher certification in Early Childhood Education by completing the Elementary Education major (52 hours) and the Early Childhood Certification Concentration course sequence (12 hours), including an extra practicum.
+Students must also pass the Early Childhood content exam and student teach in first grade.